Tugcga/AsTracer/README.md

 ## What is it

-This is another basic raytracer, written in [AssemblyScript](https://www.assemblyscript.org/) ad compiled into [WebAssembly](https://webassembly.org/) module.
+This is another basic raytracer, written in [AssemblyScript](https://www.assemblyscript.org/) and compiled into [WebAssembly](https://webassembly.org/) module.
 Raytracer is based on [Ray Tracing in One Weekend](https://raytracing.github.io/) book series.
 It contains the following additional features:
 * Render triangulated polygon meshes
 * Distance light and point light sources
 * Allows not only to render the image, but also to bake lightmaps.
 It can bake full lightmaps or indirect lighting only.